 Finally, an attorney will advise you regarding settlement of your personal injury claim.
 Insurance companies are using increasingly aggressive tactics to settle these claims as quickly as possible for as little as possible.
 You should be wary of these tactics.

 Car accident victims who hire an attorney generally get more money for their claims.
-For these reasons, it is important to consult an attorney after your car crash.
+For these reasons, it is important to consult The Jones Firm after your car crash.